 People become vegetarian for health, ethical, or economic reasons.
-McDonald’s offers a variety of vegetarian options, whether you are taking personal health, ethical issues, economical efficiency (including minimal impact on the environment), or all three factors into consideration.
+McDonald’s offers a variety of vegetarian options, whether you are taking personal health, ethical issues, economic efficiency (including minimal impact on the environment), or all three factors into consideration.
 So here are the details on the various vegetarian options McDonald’s has to offer.

 Ice Cream

 When the ice cream machine is working at your local McDonald's, you can pick up a sweet treat in the form of a sundae, a cone, a milkshake, and the hallowed McFlurry.
 You can pick up an Oreo or M&Ms-infused McFlurry at most U.S. locations.
-You can rest assured, there are no meat products contained in these desserts.
+You can rest assured, there are no meat products contained in these desserts

 Vegetarian Egg McMuffin